 The practical application of centrality indices depends also on the scalability of the algorithm designed to compute them.
-Early exact algorithms have a complexity in the order of $O(n^3)$ [10], where n is the number of nodes.
-Thus the computation of betweenness by this direct approach becomes impractical for networks with just a few thousands of nodes.
+Early exact algorithms have a complexity in the order of $O(n^3)$ [17], where n is the number of nodes.
+Thus the computation of betweenness by this direct approach becomes impractical for networks with just a few thousands nodes.

-In 2001 Brandes [9] developed the asymptotically fastest exact algorithm to date, that exploits a recursive formula for computing partial betweenness indices efficiently.
-It requires O(n+m) space and O(nm) time where n is the number of nodes and m the number of edges in the graph.
+In 2001 Brandes [6] developed the asymptotically fastest exact algorithm to date, that exploits a recursive formula for computing partial betweenness indices efficiently.
+It requires O(n + m) space and O(nm) time where n is the number of nodes and m the number of edges in the graph.
 For sparse graphs, where m = O(n), Brandes' method is a huge improvement over the naive direct method, allowing to tackle graphs with tens of thousands of nodes.

 Given the importance of the index, and the increasing size of networks to be analyzed, several strategies for scaling up the computation have been pursued.
-Algorithms for parallel models of computations have been developed (se e.g. [11] and [12]).
+Algorithms for parallel models of computations have been developed (se e.g. [22], [18] and [2]).

-A second strategy is to resort to approximations of the betweenness [13].
-In [14] the authors describe an approximation algorithm based on adaptive sampling which reduces the number of shortest paths computations for vertices with high centrality.
-In [15] the authors present a framework that generalizes the Brandes' approach to approximate betweenness.
-In [16] the authors propose a definition of betweenness which take into account paths up to a fixed length k.
+A second strategy is to resort to approximations of the betweenness [8].
+In [3] the authors describe an approximation algorithm based on adaptive sampling which reduces the number of shortest paths computations for vertices with high centrality.
+In [14] the authors present a framework that generalizes the Brandes' approach to approximate betweenness.
+In [25] the authors propose a definition of betweenness which takes into account paths up to a fixed length k.

-Another important complexity reduction strategy was presented in [17] where ego-networks are used to approximate betweenness.
+Another important complexity reduction strategy was presented in [12] where ego-networks are used to approximate betweenness.
 A ego-network is a graph composed by a node, called ego, and by all the nodes, alters, connected to the ego.
 Thus if two nodes are not directly connected, there is only a possible alternative path which passes through the ego node.
 The authors have empirically shown over random generated networks that the betweenness of a node v is strongly correlated to that of the ego network associated to v.

 In order to extend the use of betweenness centrality to a wider range of applications, many variants of this index were proposed in the literature.
-For example in [18] the betweenness definition is applied to dynamic graphs, while in [19] geodesic paths are replaced with random walks.
+For example in [9] the betweenness definition is applied to dynamic graphs, while in [23] geodesic paths are replaced with random walks.
+Modularity properties of social networks are used in [10] to define a notion of Community Inbetweenness.
+In experiments this measure is shown to weakly correlate with standard BC for networks of high modularity.